Table of Contents[Hide][Show]

 Risks Involved in DIY Overspray Removal

-DIY overspray removal might seem like a cost-effective solution, but it’s not without its pitfalls.
+DIY removal might seem like a cost-effective solution, but it’s not without its pitfalls.
 Be aware of the potential hazards that may cause further harm to your vehicle if you are looking at this approach.
-Based on our experience, very rarely do we ever find a car that has been treated without professsional help, end up looking better.
+Based on our experience, very rarely do we ever find a car that has been treated without professional help, end up looking better.
 It takes a deep understanding of paintwork and decontamination to truly understand how to remove overspray on a car.
-Which is of course, why we are so commonly called upon when the home job, goes wrong, often resulting in more costs due to more time required to correct their mistakes and redo the removal process.
+Which is of course, why we are so commonly called upon when the home job goes wrong, often resulting in more costs due to more time required to correct their mistakes and redo the removal process.

 Potential Scratches from Improper Tool Use